 Still need help with Medicare HRA questions?

 If you're still trying to sort out Medicare HRA benefits or how Medicare premium reimbursement arrangements works, our team is here to help.
-Just chat with us in the bottom right hand corner of our screen.
+Just chat with our team of HRA administrators in the bottom right hand corner of our screen.
 We'd be happy to help!

-In the meantime, give our Health Reimbursement Arrangement Guide a read.
+In the meantime, give our Health Reimbursement Arrangement Guide a read or see how our HRA administrator platform could work for you.
 We put it together just for you!

 A wife to one and mother to four, Keely does all of the things.
 She’s also dabbled in personal finance blogging and social media management, contributed to MetroFamily magazine, and is passionate about good food, treasure hunting and upcycling.
 With a B.S. in Psychology from the University of Oklahoma and a knack for a witty punchline, it’s no surprise that Keely’s social posts are as clever as they get.
 In her (very little) free time, you’ll find Keely with her nose in a book or trying out a local restaurant with her family.